Sultanate of Maguindanao: Sarangani

 Since its capture in 1625, the people of the Sarangani islands were subjugated by Maguindanao through various enforced trade policies in that area, and may be considered slaves of the sultanate than merely subjects.

 Aside from serving as the Sultan's primary warehouse, Kudarat restricted their trading activities with foreigners through his personal permission for a license, except for several Chinese in wax trading.
 The islands' crossroads position served various professions for the sultanate, from ship repair, agricultural produce, wood, water, and manpower.

 Kalagan

 Otherwise known in historical accounts as simply peoples of the Davao Gulf area, Kalagans were also subject to similar protectionist trade restrictions by Maguindanao since Kudarat's reign.
 Maguindanao since shared control of the area with Kandahar (Sangir) until usurpation by the former during Sultan Barahaman's rule.

 Probably only the town of present-day Davao and nearby settlements were subjugated and paid tribute.
 Like Sarangani, they offered manpower and agricultural and forest goods.

-Kalangan, another settlement elsewhere in the region, had its own tributaries inland and did not pay tribute to Maguindanao, but provided food and traded wax and lower prices for visiting Maguindanaon traders.
+Kalanganan, another settlement elsewhere in the region, had its own tributaries inland and did not pay tribute to Maguindanao, but provided food and traded wax and lower prices for visiting Maguindanaon traders.

+Architecture

+Much of the architecture of the Sultanate is described in an 1683 travel journal written by visiting English explorer and privateer William Dampier.
+All houses of every social standing were built on posts like elsewhere in Southeast Asia, ranging from 14 to 20 feet high.
+The ground floor either open-air or enclosed for varying purposes like chicken and duck coops or free space.
+All roofs were thatched with palm leaves.

+During the reign of Sultan Barahaman, the tulugan, or royal palace, of the Sultan was described to be supported by 180 large, thick tree posts and was uniquely served by a broad stairway.
+The first room upon entering was noted to be flanked by 20 lantakas placed on gun carriages.
+Like all other houses, however, the tulugan was a single-story complex consisting of many partitioned rooms, yet towered substantially over the rest of town.
+Facing the entrance from a short distance is a small low-lying reception hall to accommodate foreign ambassadors and merchants.